New & Used Rolls-Royce Wraith: In Depth

-Launched for 2014, the Wraith has a shape and price that suggest it's a competitor for the Bentley Continental GT, the car that really defined the ultra-luxury coupe market a decade ago.
-But suiting the Rolls-Royce marque, the Wraith is far more expensive, equally as powerful, and comes with a host of features unavailable on the Bentley--which looks almost plebeian in comparison to the new Roller.
+Launched for 2014, the Wraith has a shape and size that suggest it's a competitor for the Bentley Continental GT, the car that really defined the ultra-luxury coupe market a decade ago.
+But suiting the Rolls-Royce marque, the Wraith is far more expensive, more powerful, and comes with a host of features unavailable on the Bentley.
 The Wraith also carries a much more extroverted design than the Bentley, which may or may not be a plus for prospective buyers.

 Rolls-Royce has moved away from its time-honored practice of specifying the power of its engines simply as "adequate," so we know that the Wraith's twin-turbocharged 6.6-liter V-12 engine produces a substantial 624 horsepower.
-The car--despite its 5,200-pound avoirdupois--is said to accelerate from 0 to 60 mph in no more than 4.4 seconds, a decent figure for such a large sports coupe, let alone a car with the degree of luxury and reams of features provided by Britain's preeminent luxury brand.
+The car--despite its 5,200-pound avoirdupois--is said to accelerate from 0 to 60 mph in no more than 4.4 seconds, a decent figure for such a large sports coupe, let alone a car with the degree of luxury and features provided by Britain's preeminent luxury brand.

 But it's the design--a traditional upright front combined with an elegant fastback coupe body--and the interior luxury that really set the Wraith apart from any other road car not bearing a Spirit of Ecstasy up front.
-Cabin materials include the finest of soft, supple, rich leathers, carefully selected woods of various exotic species, and carefully machined metal details that add a modern edge to the traditional fixtures and fittings--including chrome knobs and switches of a heft and feel simply not found in any other car.
+Cabin materials include the finest of soft, supple, rich leathers, carefully selected woods of various exotic species, and precisely machined metal details that add a modern edge to the traditional fixtures and fittings--including chrome knobs and switches of a heft and feel simply not found in any other car.
 The piece de resistance may be the available Starlight Headliner, which uses fiber optics to mimic the night sky with more than 1,000 individual stars in a recognizable pattern.
 This feature appeared first on the larger Phantom line and has now become a Rolls-Royce signature offering.